jendave/starforged-custom-compendiums/README.md

 ## About

-A FoundryVTT compendium of fan-created oracles for the Ironsworn: Starforged system.
+A FoundryVTT compendium of fan-created resources for the Ironsworn: Starforged system.

 ## Contact